TeamNewPipe/NewPipe/.github/ISSUE_TEMPLATE/feature_request.md

 #### Additional context
 Add any other context or screenshots about the feature request here.
 Ex. *Here's a photo of my cat!*

+#### Why do you/everyone wants this feature
+Convince us!
+How does it change your NewPipe experience and/or your life?
+The better this paragraph is, the more likely a developer will think about developing it